ossec/ossec-docs/docs/syntax/ossec_config.database_output.rst

-.. object:: hostname
+.. xml:element:: hostname

     IP Address of the database server.

     **Allowes:** any valid IP address

-.. object:: username
+.. xml:element:: username

     Username to access the database.

     **Allowes:** Any Valid Username

-.. object:: password
+.. xml:element:: password

     Password to access the database.

     **Allowes:** Any Password

-.. object:: database
+.. xml:element:: database

     Database name to store the alerts.

     **Allowes:** database name

-.. object:: type
+.. xml:element:: type

     Type of the database (Mysql or PostgreSQL).